Get,

 Introduction

-The Bael tree is considered a sacred tree.
-Its leaves are offered in prayers.
-It is known as Adhararutha in Sanskrit, Iyalbudi in Tamil, Sriphalamu in Telugu, Billi in Gujarati, Bengal quince or stone apple in English and Bel in Hindi and Bengali.1 Its scientific name is Aegle marmelos, and might prove to be one of the most important medicinal plants in India, Ceylon, and Burma.2
+The Bael tree is considered a sacred tree in Indian tradition.
+Its leaves are often used in religious rituals and offered in prayers.
+It is known by many regional names: Adhararutha in Sanskrit, Iyalbudi in Tamil, Sriphalamu in Telugu, Billi in Gujarati, Bengal quince or stone apple in English and Bel in Hindi and Bengali1.
+Its scientific name is Aegle marmelos, and is believed to be one of the most important medicinal plants in India, Ceylon, and Burma2.

-”No drug has been longer and better known nor more appreciated by the inhabitants of India than the Bael fruit,” said Chopra accurately in his book, Indigenous Drugs of India (1982).
-Bael has been used in Ayurveda as a part of various formulations since ancient times to help with boils, dysentery, earaches, discharge from ears, and fever/cold.2
+”No drug has been longer and better known nor more appreciated by the inhabitants of India than the Bael fruit,” said Chopra in his book, Indigenous Drugs of India (1982).
+Bael has been used in Ayurveda as a part of various formulations since ancient times to help with boils, dysentery, earaches, discharge from ears and fever/cold2.

 bael fruit